mikedillion/gitting_to_know_you/presentation/02_topics_in_brief.md

 ---

 # Then what is Github?

  - Social Coding
  - Centralization (I *know*, right?)
  - Authentication
  - Policy, teams, etc

+Note: mention how some repos on Github are just mirrors

 ---

 # But wait, there's more!

- - Issues (project management)
+ - Issues
- - Wiki (documentation, knowledge base)
+ - Built in Wiki
- - Collaboration Tools (Pull Requests, Forking)
+ - Collaboration Tools
+ - Visualizations
  - Stats, stats, stats!